-NEW ISSUE Ratings: Fitch "AAA"
+NEW ISSUE

-Moody's "Aaa" S&P "AAA"

-See "RATINGS" herein.
+Ratings: Fitch "AAA" Moody's "Aaa" S&P "AAA" See "RATINGS" herein.

-In the opinion of Bond Counsel, interest on the Bonds (as defined herein) is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions, subject to the condition described in "TAX MATTERS" herein and interest on the Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code"), for purposes of the federal alternative minimum tax.
+In the opinion of Bond Counsel, interest on the Bonds (as defined herein) is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions, subject to the condition described in "TAX MATTERS" herein and interest on the Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code"), for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended) for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022.
 In addition, under existing statutes, interest on the Bonds is exempt from personal and corporate income taxes imposed by The State of Delaware (the "State" or "Delaware").
 For a more complete discussion, see "TAX MATTERS" herein.